 - Fixed fee packages for a specific duration or a program

-- Custom fees for large groups or certain segments
+- Custom fees for large groups or particular segments

 - Sliding scale for students who want more help with specific topics

-After finding out the ongoing tutoring rate in your city, you can get a feel for your potential client base by considering specific factors:
+After finding out the constant tutoring rate in your city, you can get a feel for your potential client base by considering certain factors:

 - Location: What is the paying capacity of your average audience?
-How many elementary, junior high, or high schools are there in your area?
-Are your future clients comfortable paying an expensive tutor?
+How many elementary, junior high, or high schools are in your area?
+Are your future clients comfortable paying for an expensive tutor?

 - Subject Expertise and Qualification: Are you catering to a higher grade level or giving advanced tutoring courses?
 If yes, you can charge more for your tutoring services.

-Make sure you’re aware of the ongoing rates in the tutoring industry, or more specifically, your competition’s price point for similar services.
-While doing a quick Google search will inform you of industry standards, you need to ensure you feel good about your hourly rate.
+Ensure you’re aware of the ongoing rates in the tutoring industry, or more specifically, your competition’s price point for similar services.
+While a quick Google search will inform you of industry standards, you must ensure you feel good about your hourly rate.
 Remember, you’re your own boss and have the right to charge for your skills and experience.

 Plus, as this is a side hustle, you want the extra work you do outside of a full-time job to feel worthwhile.
-Keep in mind you can always walk away if a client tries to negotiate your price down too low.
+Remember that you can always walk away if a client tries to negotiate your price down too low.

 Experiment with an Onboarding Model To Bring Students to Your Site

-People tend to be fearful of the unknown and don’t want to waste their time or money.
+People tend to fear the unknown and don’t want to waste their time or money.
 Make it easy for them to get to know you by offering some free upfront services or video series to bring in leads.

 For example, here are some ideas of lead-generators you can work on: